saitawngpha/tailangchecker/README.md

 	}

 Step 3.
-Implementing in your MainActivity
+Add this line into your Activity class. `TaiLangChecker.taiLangChecker("your text here")`

     class MainActivity : AppCompatActivity() {